ak-2485/ak-2485.github.io/index.md

 I am  a second-year PhD student in the Department of Computer Science at Cornell University.
 My research lies at the intersection of formal methods, numerical analysis, and scientific computing.
-I am advised by [David Bindel](http://www.cs.cornell.edu/~bindel/), and funded by a Department of Energy Computational Science Graduate Fellowship.
+I am advised by [David Bindel](http://www.cs.cornell.edu/~bindel/), and supported by a Department of Energy Computational Science Graduate Fellowship.

 ### Recently
 + Fall 2021